Bogdanp/personal-website/content/post/racket-gui-saves.md

 Run the code from a folder that contains SVG files and you should now see those files being listed in the UI.

-Next, let's implement filtering.
+On to filtering.
 When someone enters text into the `search-box`, we want the list of filenames to be narrowed down to only those filenames that contain the search string.
-To do this, we can give the `search-box` a callback that it should execute whenever its contents change:
+To do this, we can give the `search-box` a callback that it should execute whenever its contents
+change:

 ```racket
 (define search-box